 There's one more way that I want to mention.
-Ever since I created this web site, there are people who make
+Ever since I created this web site, there are people who send

-a point of sending me information about plates that they've observed – such things as new plate styles,
+me information about plates that they've observed – such things as new plate styles, changes to existing

-clarifications, corrections, etc., related to information I've already reported on the various pages on this
+etc., related to information I've already reported on the various pages on this site.

 - Q: Why do you spend so much time studying license plates and putting all this on a web site?